harness/developer-hub/release-notes/continuous-integration.md

 - [Harness Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) and [Harness-managed Docker layer caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching) are available for Harness CI Cloud build infrastructure.
 For other build infrastructures, these features are available in [early access](/release-notes/early-access).

-- You can now specify the image pull policy for a CI Build stage in the Pipeline Editor: go to **Infrastructure** > **Advanced** > **Image Pull Policy**.
+- You can now specify the image pull policy in the Pipeline Editor when running builds in Kubernetes.
+To configure image pull policy go to **Infrastructure** > **Advanced** > **Image Pull Policy**.
 (CI-12512, ZD-62987)

 #### Early access features

 - You can use [Harness Cache Intelligence](/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence) and [Harness-managed Docker layer caching](/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching) with self-managed build infrastructures.
 These are [early access features](/release-notes/early-access) behind the feature flags `CI_ENABLE_DLC_SELF_HOSTED` and `CI_ENABLE_CACHE_INTEL_SELF_HOSTED`.
 Contact [Harness Support](mailto:support@harness.io) to enable the features.
 (CI-11953)

-- Use the new [**Test Intelligence** step](/docs/continuous-integration/use-ci/run-tests/tests-v2) for unit testing with Test Intelligen with Python, Ruby, and Java aplications.
+- Use the new [**Test Intelligence** step](/docs/continuous-integration/use-ci/run-tests/tests-v2) to easily speed up unit testing of Python, Ruby, and Java applications.
 Test Intelligence accelerates test cycles with smart selection of unit tests, executing only tests impacted by code changes without compromising quality.
 With this complete step redesign, it is now optimized for ease of use, and Test Intelligence effortlessly integrates into the regular test commands — so no tweaks required from the user.
-These is an [early access features](/release-notes/early-access) behind the feature flag 'CIE_ENABLE_RUNTEST_V2'.
+These is an [early access features](/release-notes/early-access) behind the feature flag `CIE_ENABLE_RUNTEST_V2`.

 #### Fixed issues